MirandaWoutersen/vue2-autocomplete/README.md

 #### process (Function)
 Function to process the API result with.
 Should return an array of entries or an object whose properties can be enumerated.

+#### customParams (Object)
+Object of key value pairs to be send along with the request as query parameters.

 ## Callback Events
 You can make a callback event via props.